-FERPA affords students certain rights with respect to their education records.
-These rights include:
+The Act affords Students certain rights with respect to their Education Records.
+They are:

-- a.
-The right to inspect and review the student's education records within 45 days of the day the College receives a request for access. - b.
-The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA. - c.
-The right to provide written consent before the College discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - d.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+- 1. Access to Education Records: the right of a Student to inspect and review their Education Records within 45 days of the day the College receives a written request for access, any time after matriculation. - 2.
+Request Amendment of Education Records: the right of a Student to request amendment of their Education Records if the Student believes they are inaccurate, misleading, or in violation of the Student's privacy rights under the Act. - Consent to Disclosure of Education Records: the right of a Student to consent to disclosures of their Education Records, which may include Personally Identifiable Information, except to the extent that the Act or any superseding law authorizes disclosure without the Student's consent. - 4.
+Compliance: the right to contact the Family Policy Compliance Office with a complaint concerning Lafayette's compliance with the requirements of the Act.
+The name and address of the office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5920
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue SW Washington, DC 20202-5920